vapor/docs/3.0/docs/websocket/binary-stream.md

 }
 ```

 Binary data can also, instead, be used as Foundation's `Data`.
-This is less efficient than `ByteBuffer` but often more useful.
+This is less efficient than `ByteBuffer` but often easier to use.

 ```swift
 webSocket.onData { data in
   // use the `Data`
 }
 ```

+You can only use one of the two listeners at a time.